WingHar/portfolio/README.md

 <div align="center">

-**Built with ❤️ using React, TypeScript, and modern web technologies**
+**Built with React, TypeScript, and modern web technologies**

-⭐ Star this repo if you find it helpful!
+Star this repo if you find it helpful!

 </div>